PaloAltoNetworks/iron-skillet/docs/panorama_template_guide.rst

 [9.x] Support for DNS Cloud subscription service

     + In addition to the current malicious domain push to the device, also include domain lookups using the cloud service

+[10.x] Support for DNS Cloud subscription domain categories and actions

+    + set malicious categories to sinkhole

 Profiles: